sanil-git/leave-tracking-frontend/README.md

 - **Official Indian Holidays**: Compact tab for official holidays from API
 - **Real-time Updates**: Changes reflect immediately on calendar
 - **Compact Layout**: Holiday name, date, and add button all on one line
+- **Duplicate Prevention**: Prevents adding holidays with same name or date

 ### ✈️ Vacation Planning
 - **Multi-day Vacations**: Plan vacations with start and end dates